One-dimensional Schr\"odinger operators with singular periodic potentials: Main results

-The following operator-theory statement is an essential point of our approach.
-It has two important applications in this section.
+The following operator-theory result is an essential part of our approach.
+In this section, we will give two important applications.

-\begin{lemma} Let $A$ be a densely defined and closed on a complex Banach space $X$ linear operator, and let $B$ be a bounded on $X$ linear operator, such that \begin{itemize} \item [(a)] $BA\subset AB$ ($A$ and $B$ commute); \item [(b)] $\sigma_{p}(B)=\varnothing$ (point spectrum $\sigma_{p}(B)$ of operator $B$ is empty). \end{itemize} Then the operator $A$ has no eigenvalues of a finite multiplicity. \end{lemma} \begin{proof} Let suppose that the operator $A$ has eigenvalue $\lambda\in \sigma_{p}(A)$ of a finite multiplicity, and let $G_{\lambda}$ be a correspondent eigenspace.
+\begin{lemma} Let $A$ be a linear operator that is densely defined and closed on a complex Banach space $X$, and let $B$ be a linear operator bounded on $X$ such that \begin{itemize} \item [(a)] $BA\subset AB$ ($A$ and $B$ commute); \item [(b)] $\sigma_{p}(B)=\varnothing$ (the point spectrum $\sigma_{p}(B)$ of the operator $B$ is empty). \end{itemize} Then the operator $A$ has no eigenvalues of finite multiplicity. \end{lemma} \begin{proof} Suppose that the operator $A$ has an eigenvalue $\lambda\in \sigma_{p}(A)$ of finite multiplicity, and let $G_{\lambda}$ be the corresponding eigenspace.

 Further, let $f$ be an eigenvector of the operator $A$,